TeachersFirst Special Topics Collections

 Close Link

-The Science of Reading (or SOR) refers to an evidence-based reading Instructional strategy that addresses various areas of reading including oral language, phonological awareness, phonics, spelling, phonemic awareness, fluency, vocabulary, comprehension, and more.
-In this collection, you will find helpful information to learn more about The Science of Reading and web resources to help you to teach using SOR in your lessons.
+The Science of Reading (or SOR) refers to a body of evidence-based research about how people learn to read, encompassing various areas, including oral language, phonological awareness, phonics, spelling, phonemic awareness, fluency, vocabulary, comprehension, and more.
+In this collection, you will find helpful information to learn more about The Science of Reading and web resources to help you implement evidence-based reading instruction informed by SOR in your lessons.

 In the Classroom